Dean Whitehead: Huddersfield Town

 Ahead of the 2016–17 season, Whitehead turned down a move to Rotherham United and said he would fight for his place in the first-team.
 He missed the first two matches of the new season after being suspended over his involvement in an incident against Brentford in the last game of the previous season.
 He made his first appearance of the season on 20 August, where he started the whole game of a 2–1 win over Barnsley.
 However, Whitehead struggled in the first-team under David Wagner, due to strong competition from other midfielders.
 He captained the side for the first time this season, in a 2–1 win over Rotherham United on 27 September.
 Due to Hudson's absence, Whitehead often stood in as captain, though Tommy Smith was another stand-in captain when Whitehead was not included in the starting eleven.
 Throughout the January transfer window, he stayed at the Kirklees Stadium after being linked with a move to Wigan Athletic.
 However, in a 1–0 loss against Burton Albion on 1 April, he was sent–off for a second bookable offence.
 Whitehead later featured three times as an unused substitute in the Championship play–offs, as he was part of the squad that saw Huddersfield side promoted to the Premier League after beating Reading 5–4 in penalty shoot–out after a 0–0 draw in the EFL Championship play-off final.
 By the end of the 2016–17 season, he went on to make twenty appearances in all competitions.

 Ahead of the 2017–18 season, Huddersfield announced that Whitehead had extended his contract with the club until the end of the 2017–18 Premier League season, with manager David Wagner stating: "Even if he plays less for us, he is still a very important part of the team and our dressing room."
 He was included for the 25-man squad for the Premier League.
 He made his first appearance of the 2017–18 season, where he started the whole game, in a 2–1 win over Rotherham United in the second round of the League Cup on 23 August.
 Then, on 30 September, Whitehead made his first Premier League appearance – his first in four years – as a late substitute, in a 4–0 loss against Tottenham Hotspur.
-However, his first-team appearances at Huddersfield Town continued to be restricted to the substitute bench for the most of the 2017–18 season.
+However, his first-team appearances at Huddersfield Town continued to be restricted to the substitute bench for most of the 2017–18 season.
 On 11 May 2018, Whitehead announced his retirement from professional football at the end of the 2017–18 season.
 He made his last appearance for the club (and his football career), coming on as a late substitute, in a 1–0 loss against Arsenal in the last game of the season.